New and Admitted Students

 How do disability services differ between high school and college?

 At the high school level, accommodations are determined proactively through meetings with teachers, family members or caregivers, and school staff.
-However, in college you are responsible for being your own self-advocate.
+However, in college you are responsible for being your own self-advocate, including using the disability accommodation process at your school to request and use disability accommodations.
 You can still ask your family or caregivers for guidance and share whatever information you wish to with them, but the college will only directly communicate with you about your access and accommodations.

 SDS staff are here to help you navigate this transition.
 Please let us know if you have any questions!